NHPRC Application Instructions

 Select each form from the menu then click the Open Form button to open it.
 In most cases, these forms can be completed by filling a few highlighted fields.

-During the registration process, your institution designated one or more AORs (Authorized Organization Representatives).
+During the process of creating your Workspace, your institution designated one or more AORs (Authorized Organization Representatives).
 These AORs typically work in your institution's Sponsored Research Office or Grants Office.
-When you have completed your application, you must ask your AOR to submit the application, using the special username and password that was assigned to him or her during the registration process.
+When you have completed your application, you must ask your AOR to submit the application.Or anyone with the Submit Applications privilege can submit.
+See the Application Workflow for Organizations chart on Grants.gov.

 After the upload is complete, a confirmation page, which includes a tracking number, will appear indicating that you have submitted your application to Grants.gov.
 Please print this page for your records.
 The AOR will also receive a confirmation e-mail.